Are Facebook Ads or Google Ads Better for Dental & Ortho Practices?

 Pros

-• Advanced Targeting: With Facebook Ads, dental practices can target specific demographics, interests, and behaviors, ensuring ads are shown to the right audience.
+• Advanced Targeting: With Facebook Ads, dental practices and orthodontists can target specific demographics, interests, and behaviors, ensuring ads are shown to the right audience.

 • Cost-Effective: In general, Facebook Ads have a lower cost-per-click (CPC) compared to Google Ads, making them more budget-friendly.